Mike Martz: Early career

 Martz played tight end at San Diego Mesa College, University of California, Santa Barbara, and Fresno State University and graduated summa cum laude from Washington University in St. Louis in 1972.
 The following year his coaching career began at Bullard High School in Fresno, California.
 From 1974 to 1991, he was an assistant coach at seven colleges and universities, including two stints as offensive coordinator at Arizona State University.

-In 1992 Martz was hired as quarterback coach for the Los Angeles Rams and held that post through 1994.
-In 1995, when the team moved to St. Louis, he was served as wide receivers coach in 1995-96.
+In 1992, Martz was hired as quarterback coach for the Los Angeles Rams and held that post through 1994.
+In 1995, when the team moved to St. Louis, he served as wide receivers coach in 1995–96.
 Under his teaching, Isaac Bruce exploded onto the NFL scene, going from 21 receptions in 1994 to 119 and 1,781 yards in 1995 and being voted to his first Pro Bowl in 1996.

 Martz left the Rams in 1997 to become quarterback coach at the Washington Redskins and helped develop Trent Green, who signed to be Rams QB in 1999, the season Martz was hired to be the offensive coordinator.